mavryk-network/taquito/packages/taquito-contracts-library/README.md

 # Taquito Contracts Library package

 `@mavrykdynamics/taquito-contracts-library` allows developers to specify static data related to contracts (i.e., script and entrypoints) avoiding Taquito to fetch them from the network.
-The `contracts-library` module provide a `ContractsLibrary` class that can be injected as an extension to a TezosToolkit instance in order to increase dApps performance.
+The `contracts-library` module provide a `ContractsLibrary` class that can be injected as an extension to a MavrykToolkit instance in order to increase dApps performance.

 ```ts
 import { ContractsLibrary } from '@mavrykdynamics/taquito-contracts-library';